impress-org/Give-Form-Countdown/readme.txt

 **ABOUT GIVE**
 > [Give](https://givewp.com) is the most robust WordPress plugin available for accepting online donations.
 Give provides you with powerful features helping you raise more funds for your cause from one, effective, platform.
 >
-> If you are enjoying Give Donation Duration please consider giving us your feedback and rating.
+> If you are enjoying Give Form Countdown please consider giving us your feedback and rating.

 == Installation ==